kubek2k/articles/9_reasons_terraform_is_a_pain.md

 ## 1. The evil state

 One of the main reasons people complain about, when it comes to Terraform, is the fact that it's stateful, and the implications it brings.
-There are some downsides:
+There are two downsides:

-- the state has to be in-sync with the infrastructure all the time - that also means that you have to go all-in when it comes to provisioning - i.e. no stack modifications has to be made outside of the provisioning tool
+- the state has to be in-sync with the infrastructure all the time - that also means that you have to go all-in when it comes to provisioning - i.e. no stack modifications can be made outside of the provisioning tool

-- you have to keep the state somewhere
+- you have to keep the state somewhere - and this has to be a secure location as state has to carry secrets

 But there was a reason why the state was introduced into Terraform - the main was to allow the tool to have a mapping between a resource represented in your definition files and the actual resources